U.S. Route 151: Fond du Lac to Manitowoc

 The multi-lane section of US 151 ends after turning north away from Fond du Lac and the route follows the east shore of Lake Winnebago for about half the length of the shoreline.
 US 151 then turns east at the intersection with WIS 55 and follows two-lane surface roads and briefly running concurrently with WIS 32 and WIS 57 in Chilton.
 The roadway passes through farmland throughout this section until it picks up WIS 42 just outside of Manitowoc and ends at I-43 while WIS 42 continues east into Manitowoc.

 History

 US 151 was one of the original U.S. Highways from 1926.
-At the time, it only ran from Fond du Lac, Wisconsin, to Madison, where it terminated at Western Avenue and Main Street.
+At the time, it only ran from Fond du Lac, Wisconsin, to Madison.
 In 1934, the highway was extended southwest to Cedar Rapids, Iowa, incorporating the full length of former U.S. Highway 118 (Dodgeville to Dickeyville) and part of former U.S. Highway 161 (Dubuque to Cedar Rapids; US 161 from Cedar Rapids south to Keokuk became US 218).
 At the time, the southern end of the route was at Williams Blvd SW and 16th Ave SW, what was then US 30 and US 218.
 In the 1940s, the highway was extended northeast to Manitowoc.